reshinto/Basic_technologies_revision/cloud/DigitalOcean/Droplet/readme.md

-# How to configure droplet after ssh
+# How to configure newly created droplet with SSH
 - SSH with root
 > ssh root@11.123.123.123
 ## Create new user